Let It Go (Keyshia Cole song)

 "Let It Go" is a song by American R&B singer Keyshia Cole featuring American rappers Missy Elliott and Lil' Kim.
 It was written by Cole, Jack Knight, Cainon Lamb, Lil' Kim, and Missy Elliott for her second album Just Like You (2007) and samples "Juicy Fruit" by Mtume, and "Don't Stop the Music" by Yarbrough and Peoples, while also interpolating "Juicy" by The Notorious B.I.G., who also sampled "Juicy Fruit."
-An uptempo song written by all three artists with Jack Knight, Cainon Lamb and James Mtume and produced by Lamb and Elliott, it marked the first collaboration between any of the three artists with one another.
+An uptempo song, "Let It Go" was written by all three artists with Jack Knight, Cainon Lamb and James Mtume and produced by Lamb and Elliott.

 Released as the album's lead single, it debuted at number 74 on the Billboard Hot 100 on the issue date of July 7, 2007, and peaked at number 7, becoming Cole's third top ten hit single altogether and first top ten Billboard Hot 100 single as a lead artist.
 It also became Cole's first number-one hit on the R&B/Hip-Hop Songs chart.
 It was nominated for a Grammy Award for Best Rap/Sung Collaboration at the 50th annual ceremony, held in February 2008.
 "Let It Go" was ranked 59th on Rolling Stones list of the 100 Best Songs of 2007.
 The single sold over two million copies in the US and was certified platinum by the Recording Industry Association of America (RIAA).